virginiah2020/Github-search/README.md

 # Gitsearch

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.
+This is an App that enables one to search any Github user and see what there have been working on this project was generated with angular 8

+## contributor

+Virginiah Wamuyu

+## Technologies Used
+HTMl
+Css
+Bootstrap
+Angular

+## live site link

 ## Development server